By William Wubbenhorst, FYSB Associate Commissioner

 FYSB is working with our partners across ACF to bring visibility to federal programs, service providers, federal agencies, and national organizations supporting young people in building healthy relationships.
 For example, the Office of Family Assistance (OFA) supports a Healthy Marriage and Responsible Fatherhood (HMRF) initiative, which funds responsible parenting, healthy relationship and marriage education, and economic stability services and activities.
 As evidenced through their Healthy Relationships and Intimate Partner Violence Collaborations, OFA is aware that families served by their grant programs may be experiencing teen dating violence, which can interfere with the achievement of project goals and outcomes.
 Among other projects, OFA launched PAIVED, Preventing and Addressing Intimate Violence when Engaging Dads, to identify approaches that federally funded Responsible Fatherhood programs could take to address and contribute to domestic violence prevention among fathers.
 Parents and caregivers play an important role in modeling healthy and respectful relationships.
 Further, the role of involved fathers is important and has been shown to improve outcomes for children and youth.

 By working together to raise awareness and build effective partnerships, ACF can continue to support the downward trend of youth experiencing dating violence.
-Let’s Huddle Up for Healthy Relationships to bring awareness to the myriad of intersecting issues facing teens and to promote healthy relationships for healthy families and communities.
+Let’s Huddle Up for Healthy Relationships Visit disclaimer page to bring awareness to the myriad of intersecting issues facing teens and to promote healthy relationships for healthy families and communities.
 Here’s how you can get involved:

 If you or someone you know is experiencing dating violence, help is available 24/7/365: